schil227/FantasticAdventuresOfDizzyFair/README.md

 **Fixing The Object Loading Order** <a id="tech_bug_objects"></a>
 <font size="2"> [[Desc]](#desc_bug_objects) </font>

 This was a rather obtuse bug that I found on my penultimate play-through.
 Basically for a given area (e.g. the YolkFolk Forrest Floor) there are several "rooms" connected horizontally.
 Amongst all these rooms, there is a limited number of "slots" to store objects (objects in this case being the white items he can pick up, not including stars or fruit).
 If Dizzy brings in objects from a different area and drops them on the ground, they are rendered as sitting on the ground.
-However, if too many objects are dropped in a given area, on *some* of those objects will disappear.
+However, if too many objects are dropped in a given area, *some* of those objects will disappear.

 The scenario which I encountered was I had dropped the Plank and Denzil's Elevator Key (two items near Dizzy's house in a different area) on the ground by the Chicken.
 When I left and came back, the Plank was inexplicably gone.
 This is what was happening behind the scenes:
 1. I reloaded the area by exiting and re-entering